Regulatory

 - Can private companies import crude oil into Singapore?

 - Open market.
 Major global trading hub.
-No special petroleum license required.
+No special petroleum license.

 - Are refined products (diesel, fuel oil, gasoline) tradeable by private importers in Singapore?